 Besides, shooting and using character abilities looks great, and your mobility is a blast.

-The original agent of mayhem Just Cause, especially the later entries, are something of a treat, and can in a way be treated like a highly explosive sandbox.
+Just Cause, especially the later entries, is something of a treat, and can in a way be treated like a highly explosive sandbox.
 The protagonist is James Bond by way of John Woo and Michael Bay, causing indiscriminate mayhem anywhere he wants.

-Life is a journey.
-Time is a river.
-The door is ajar Unlike the previous two games, Journey is much more about calming down, rather than venting.
-This game won’t have you vanquish your enemies, barely has explicit narrative, and it’s focused predominantly on traveling through a stunning desert, jumping and gliding through the air.
+Unlike the previous two games, Journey is much more about calming down, rather than venting.
+This game won’t have you vanquish your enemies, barely has an explicit narrative, and it’s focused predominantly on traveling through a stunning desert, jumping and gliding through the air.

-In some sense it is something of an artistic experience rather than a game in popular sense, but the subtle music, beautiful environmental design and a certain serenity of the entire premise makes for a supremely relaxing experience.
+In some sense, it is something of an artistic experience rather than a game in a popular sense, but the subtle music, beautiful environmental design and a certain serenity of the entire premise makes for a supremely relaxing experience.

-Thaumaturgid We’ve written about Magicka before, and the statement we made back then still stand.
+We’ve written about Magicka before, and the statement we made back then still stands.
 Playing Magicka is a real blast, and mutually enjoyable destruction of the other player is endlessly funny, as you discover new ways of getting them hurt.

 And goblins blow up in a very satisfying way.

-Produce results Sure.
+Sure.
 It’s a game about farming.
 A glorified Farmville, right?
-Except it happens to be a very calming and satisfying management game, in addition to being pretty charming and friendly in its presentation.
+Except it happens to be a very calming and satisfying management simulator, in addition to being pretty charming and friendly in its presentation.

-Carringtons go to war The musou games are something of an acquired taste, and probably won’t be to everyone’s liking.
-But seeing one of legendary heroes of Chinese myths and history smash and slash their way through nearly literal armies of enemies during each mission bring a certain degree of sadistic pleasure.
+The musou games are something of an acquired taste, and probably won’t be to everyone’s liking.
+But seeing one of the legendary heroes of Chinese myths and history smash and slash their way through nearly literal armies of enemies during each mission brings a certain degree of sadistic pleasure.

 The Elder Scrolls V: Skyrim